CatspawMods/Anomaly-Addon-Archive/Modding Tools/MCM ARGB Widget/README.md

     Vertical position of the preview image.

   `anchor_on_dialog`
-    If true, preview will be anchored on the ARGB dialog, and will be hidden when the control dialog is inactive - otherwise the preview will always be displayed.
+    If true, preview will be anchored on the ARGB dialog, and will be hidden when the control dialog is inactive - otherwise the preview will always be displayed and its coordinates are relative to the upper-left of the text caption for the MCM setting.

   `ui_snd_path`
-    Path to sound effect that will play when a button is clicked, otherwise it's silent.
+    String path to a sound effect that will play when a button is clicked.
+If omitted, clicks are silent.

 If you pass your xml or xmlfile arguments, the XML content you pass must have the same node structure as in `ui_argb_control.xml` unless you override the defaults using the `xmlnode_` attributes above.